007revad/Synology_enable_Deduplication/README.md

 It only works in DSM 7.2.1 on models with a Broadwellnkv2, Broadwell, Purley, Epyc7002 CPU.

+It does **NOT** work for models with Apollolake, Avoton or Denverton CPUs.

 Please [leave a comment in this discussion](https://github.com/007revad/Synology_enable_Deduplication/discussions/31) if it works, or doesn't work, for you.

 ### Requirements